agude/agude.github.io/_drafts/2021-05-24-data_science_job_spectrum.md

 [phd]: /blog/should-i-get-a-phd/#but-there-are-no-jobs
 [insight]: {% post_url 2018-08-21-should_i_go_to_insight %}

+## The Split

-At Insight there were two types of fellows: those who were most interested in statistics and experiment design and those most interested in coding and machine learning.
+At Insight people feel into two broad skill sets: those most interested in statistics and experiment design and those most interested in coding and machine learning.
 We interviewed for the same roles because many companies were just looking for "data scientists".[^unicorn] This wasted a lot of time for us and for the companies as they interviewed people who did not want to do specific job they were hiring for.
 The obvious solution was that these would become different roles with different expected skills.

 There are several reasons for the split: